April 2

 About $970

 The VacMaster VP210 is one of VacMaster's best-selling vacuum sealers and has been around for a long time.
-It gets rave reviews on both Amazon and webstaurantstore.com.
+It gets rave reviews on Amazon and Webstaurantstore.
 Some reviewers have had this chamber sealer for years and it is still working flawlessly for them.

 The price fluctuates, but you should always be able to find the VP210 chamber sealer for under $900.

 The 10-inch seal bar is pretty standard for chamber vacs, as going up in size means bigger, heavier machines.
-A longer seal might sound appealing, but it's harder to find bags wider than 10 inches, and when you do, they're more expensive.
-So we think a 10-inch seal bar works for the vast majority of buyers, and that you'll get used to sizing your food to fit into the chamber.
+A longer seal bar might sound appealing, but it's harder to find bags wider than 10 inches, and when you do, they're more expensive.
+So we think a 10-inch seal bar works for most buyers, and that you'll get used to sizing your food to fit into the chamber.

-If you have a restaurant or other small business and you'll regularly be sealing larger portions, then go to the next size, the VP220 (see our review below).
+If you have a restaurant or other small business and you want to seal larger bags, then go to the next size, the VP220 (see review below).

 The sealer comes with 75 assorted vacuum bags, like other VacMaster chamber vacs.

-The VP210 lacks extras like an accessory port or marinate feature, but if you want a super heavy duty chamber sealer that pulls a powerful vacuum and is built to last, the VP210 is the one to get.
+The VP210 lacks extras like an accessory port or marinate feature, but if you want a super heavy duty chamber sealer that pulls a powerful vacuum, is maintenance free, and is built to last, the VP210 is the one to get.

 VP210 vs VP215: The difference between this chamber vac, the VP210, and the VP215 is the pump: the VP210 has a dry piston, maintenance-free pump and the VP215 has a rotary oil pump.
-The rotary oil pump is more robust and can provide virtually unlimited continuous sealing.
+The rotary oil pump is more robust and can do continuous sealing.
 However, the dry piston pump is also capable of dozens of seals in a row without a cool down.
-So unless you're going to be doing continuous sealing on a routine basis, you should go with the maintenance free VP210.
-It's not only less hassle, it's also a less expensive sealer--and about 12 pounds lighter, too.
+So unless you're going to be doing continuous sealing on a routine basis, go with the maintenance free VP210.
+It's not only less hassle, it's also less expensive--and about 12 pounds lighter, too.

 Features/Specifications